Updated: December 18, 2024

 FSAs — or flexible spending accounts — allow employees to set aside a portion of their pre-tax wages to pay for qualified expenses.
 At the same time, FSA contributions lower an employees’ taxable income, as well as the FICA taxes — and Medicare taxes — you’re responsible for as the employer.
 In other words, establishing FSA programs can be a win-win.
 While there are a few different types of FSA plans out there, the most common is the Health Care FSA (HCFSA).

 A Health Care FSA is used to pay for eligible medical-related expenses such as pharmacy, dental, and vision fees, as defined in Publication 502 from the Internal Revenue Service (IRS).
-Employees are able to choose how much they want to contribute, up to a maximum of $3,200 for 2024.
+Employees are able to choose how much they want to contribute, up to a maximum of $3,300 for 2025.
+In 2024, the limit was $3,200.
 As the employer, you are the owner of the account and will pre-fund the amount of the employee’s entire FSA election at the start of the year.
 But employees have to enroll into an FSA — some people opt not to contribute.

 When establishing HCFSAs, it’s important to encourage employees to contribute only the amount they think they will spend in a given year because — in most cases — money in this type of account does not roll over into the next calendar year, if it hasn’t been spent.
 Employees should view the money in the account as “use it or lose it” cash.
 Although, there’s a few ways to soften this limitation: